-Millishraju I and Millishraju II are far, not well known and even less frequented peaks oppose minor technical difficulties and offer a complete view over the Northern sector of Cordillera Blanca.
-The twin Millishraju involve a quite long approach and therefore their ascent is useful as acclimatization climb in view of more challenging climbs located in the same Quebrada Santa Cruz, as Quitaraju or Alpamayo.
+Millishraju I and Millishraju II are far, not well known and even less frequented peaks opposing minor technical difficulties and offer a complete view over the Northern sector of Cordillera Blanca.
+The twin Millishraju involve a quite long approach and therefore their ascent is useful as acclimatization climb in view of more challenging ascents located in the same Quebrada Santa Cruz, as Quitaraju or Alpamayo.

+Otherwise to climb Millishraju may be a profitable completion of the famous trek Cashapampa – Vaquería, a plus by means of achieving a profitable summit.
 This trail is considered as one of the most interesting round trip in Cordillera Blanca in reason of its exceptional beauty and easy access, crossing extraordinary landscapes.
 Here we can contemplate long wonderful "lagunas" sparkle in the sun and spectacular snow-capped mountains such as Alpamayo, Quitaraju and Artesonraju.

 At the head of the "quebrada" the jagged Taulliraju soars skyward like a snow-covered rocky castle Once at the pass of Punta Union 4,750 m, it appears a fantastic variety of scenery, endless Andean valleys and glacial lakes.

-Afterwards, a Swiss team which climbed these peaks in the year 1965, proposed to call them Millishraju (Twins), as two of them are nearly identical.
+East of Artesonraju there is a glacier-filled basin, surrounded by Artesonraju itself on the right, the Nevado Parón at the head and a ridge of ice-covered summits (Millishraju) on the left, all about 18,200 feet, heading north-northeast from the Nevado Parón towards Taulliraju.
+These peaks were climbed for the first time by a German team from Monaco of Bavaria composed by H. Huber, A. Koch, H. Schmidt on august 16th 1955, who climbed along NE and North ridges, then six years later by an italian party from Torino in 1961.
+See more info here: German Expedition 1955 Afterwards, a Swiss team which climbed these peaks in the year 1965, proposed to call them Millishraju (Twins), as two of them are nearly identical.
 The first summit starting from the south, Millishraju I (18,078 feet), was climbed on July 30 by Emilio Angeles, Boiler, Comtesse and the Spoerrys along its south ridge.
 The second summit from the south, Millishraju II (18,045 feet), was climbed on July 29 along a new route on its West face directly to the summit by Georg Hartmann and Ruedi Schatz, Swiss Alpine Club.
 It was on moderately steep ice.

 Getting to Lima